georgeaf18/react-interview/README.md

 **Data storing:**

-Store the list of activities in the browser session storage.
+- Store the list of activities in the browser session storage.
+- Previously-stored activities should be shown on page load if they exist already in session storage.

 **Framework:**